trynova/nova/README.md

+# Nova - Your favorite javascript and wasm engine

-## Warning: This project is a Work In Progress, and is very far from being suitable for use
+## :warning: This project is a Work In Progress, and is very far from being suitable for use :warning:

 Nova is a [JavaScript](https://tc39.es/ecma262) and [WebAssembly](https://webassembly.org) engine written in Rust.